La Périchole: Act 3

 The three fugitives hide in The Three Cousins tavern as the Viceroy and his soldiers search for them in the plaza outside.
-Périchole and Piquillo, dressed as street performers, plead for their freedom with a ballad about clemency that flatters the Viceroy.
-He forgives the couple and allows Périchole to keep the jewels he has given her.
+Périchole and Piquillo, dressed as street performers, plead for their freedom with a ballad about their own love story that ends with them returning all the gifts they had accepted and resuming their old poor but loving lives; this affects the Viceroy, and he forgives the couple and allows Périchole to keep the jewels he has given her.
 Meanwhile, the old prisoner has turned out to be the long lost Marquis of Santarém.
 The Viceroy is happy to pardon him as well (and no one can remember what his original crime was supposed to be), rather than send him back to destroy more walls in prison.